 13. Footfall, by Larry Niven – Footfall is a story of survival when aliens invade Earth.

-15. Lucifer’s Hammer, by Larry Niven – A giant comet slams into earth causing catastrophic earthquakes and tidal wave and turning coastal cities into oceans.
+15. Lucifer’s Hammer, by Larry Niven – A giant comet slams into earth causing catastrophic earthquakes and tidal waves and turning coastal cities into oceans.
 Excellent apocalyptic disaster book.

 A faint Morse code message comes from the United States and a Navy officer sets off to find the source of the message.